View Cancer Clinical Trials

 - Lack of recovery from toxic effects of previous treatment for RCC to ≤ grade 1 with the exception of alopecia, unless stabilized under adequate medical control.

-- Systemic steroids or immunosuppressive agents within 2 weeks of study day 1 or biologic anti-inflammatory immune modulating agents (e.g. infliximab) within 4 weeks of study day 1.
+- Systemic steroids or immunosuppressive agents within 2 weeks of study day 1 (with the exception of corticosteroids for CNS disease, see Exclusion #3) or biologic anti-inflammatory immune modulating agents (e.g. infliximab) within 4 weeks of study day 1.

 - Patients undergoing renal dialysis.